raneemsamman/mTBIs-Research/README.md

 ### The proposal won us a spot to be amongest the copeititve data sciecne and mathematics scholarship, the 2022 James Rocco Scholars.

 You can find the code in the file you just accessed.
+#### Note: I didn't upload the dataset due to its high privacy, sensitivity, and security.